tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 *** Someday Maybe ***
 TBD: Clean up non-door 'go' method in dc3_classes Room class (avoid code reuse)
 TBD: Figure out a way in web browser to show all adventure text in scrolling window
+TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
+	- This becomes important for 'take' capacity as well in shrinking puzzle

 *** How to Add Objects ***